serverpod/relic/doc/site/docs/02-reference/07-middleware.md

   ..get('/api/foo', fooHandler);
 ```

-Since `middlewareC` was added with `use('/api', middlewareC)` it won't impact requests towards other paths .. but will be used specifically for `/api/foo`.
+Since `middlewareC` was added with `use('/api', middlewareC)` it won't impact requests towards other paths, but will be used specifically for `/api/foo`.
 Whereas `middlewareA` and `middlewareB` are both applicable for all paths below `/`.

-Lets look at an example of how middlewares will work in same path scope:
+Let's look at an example of how middlewares will work in same path scope:

 ```dart
 final app = RelicApp()